sveltejs/svelte/documentation/docs/03-template-syntax/11-bind.md

 </label>
 ```

-You can give the input a default value by setting the `defaultChecked` property.
-This way, when the input is part of a form and its `form.reset()` method is invoked, it will revert to that value instead of `false`.
-Note that for the initial render the value of the binding takes precedence if it's not `null` or `undefined`.
+If an `<input>` has a `defaultChecked` attribute and is part of a form, it will revert to that value instead of `false` when the form is reset.
+Note that for the initial render the value of the binding takes precedence unless it is `null` or `undefined`.

 ```svelte
 <script>